Plainfield South High School

-Plainfield South High School, or PSHS, is a four-year public high school located in Plainfield, Illinois, a southwest suburb of Chicago, Illinois, in the United States.
+Plainfield South High School, or PSHS, is a four-year public high school located in Joliet, Illinois, a southwest suburb of Chicago, Illinois, in the United States.
 It is part of the Plainfield Community Consolidated School District 202, which also includes three other high schools: Plainfield Central High School, Plainfield North High School and Plainfield East High School.

 The school's address, phone number, and school district belong to Plainfield, however, the school is within the Joliet city limits.

+History

+The name was chosen to be in keeping with the theme of the other district high schools.
+Elizabeth Eichelberger, a member of the Plainfield school district board, stated that no individuals or entities contacted her asking that the school be given a name that does not have Plainfield in it, and according to Eichelberger, most students and parents believed that the school should have a name with "Plainfield" in it.

 Staff and Administration

-The first principal, Thomas A. Hinsel, served from the opening of the school until 2004.
+The first principal, Thomas A. Hensel, served from the opening of the school until 2004.
 The second principal was Dan Goggins who served 2004-2010.
 The third principal David Travis served 2010-2015.
 The fourth principal of Plainfield South High School was Bob Yanello who served 2015-2023, and the fifth and current principal of Plainfield South High School is Lisa Smith who served since 2023.

 The current associate principal is Fernando Nieto, the assistant principals are Bill Bicker (discipline) and Karla Ortiz (student services), and the special education administrator is Michael Phillipps.